Vinigperuzzi/Parallel-checkers/README.md

 ATENTION: The command deactivate set venv back to global;<br>
     If you need to remove the .so lib, you can run >make clean.<br>
-    If you want to go back to a especified python version you can run >pyenv global [$version]
+    If you want to go back to a specified python version you can run >pyenv global [$version]

 # ------------------------------------------------------------